Larry Sparkman, Director, Luckyday Foundation Citizen Scholars Program, The University of Southern Mississippi

 Education has always been a passion of Jennifer’s.
 She serves on the advisory board and audit committee of the Neuhaus Educational Center, the board of Small Steps Nurturing Center, and is active with the University of Richmond’s Alumni Association, serving as the regional representative.

-Katie Kramer, Vice President and Assistant Executive Director, Boettcher Foundation
+Katie Kramer, Chief Executive Officer, Boettcher Foundation

 For the next year, Katie Kramer is serving as the Interim Executive Director of the Denver Metro Chamber Leadership Foundation on an executive loan made possible by the Boettcher Foundation.
 In her role as Vice President & Assistant Executive Director of the Boettcher Foundation, Katie Kramer has come full-circle with the Boettcher Foundation, one of Colorado’s oldest private philanthropic organizations.
 A fourth-generation Colorado native, Katie was selected as a Boettcher Scholar in 1993 and since 1997, has served the Foundation in various roles.
 In her current role, she is responsible for all operational aspects of Boettcher’s $300M endowed foundation, including the administration of over $15M annually awarded in grants and scholarships throughout the State of Colorado.